-Final expense insurance is a whole life insurance with death benefits and is usually bought by the elderly who are thinking of their cremation and the ways to plan for that expense.
+Final expense insurance, like that from Final Expense Direct, is a whole life insurance with death benefits and is usually bought by the elderly who are thinking of their cremation and the ways to plan for that expense.
 This plan is particularly useful for people who don’t support others financially, but don’t want to burden anyone with their burial costs.

 A retired person who may not have a life insurance policy and cannot afford a policy due to high premiums associated with age and health might decide to choose a final expense policy.
 As it covers the risk of certain medical issues, senior citizens can still get final expense insurance, despite health issues.

 Final expense insurance is meant to cover burial costs, but unlike prepaid insurances that cover only burial costs, final expense insurance covers outstanding debts, fees, medical bills and other expenses too.

 The flexibility of the plan allows you to choose a beneficiary who can efficiently allocate the benefits.
 It also allows for a choice in service providers, which means that you’re not locked down to using one particular provider.
 This is especially beneficial if there’s a significant gap between choosing a policy and its execution.